kriszyp/weak-lru-cache/README.md

 # weak-lru-cache

 The weak-lru-cache package provides a powerful cache that works in harmony with the JS garbage collection (GC) and least-recently used (LRU) and least-freqently used (LFU) expiration strategy to help cache data with highly optimized cache retention.
-It uses LRU/LFU (LRFU) expiration to retain referenced data, and then once data has been inactive, it uses weak references (finalization registry) to allow GC to remove the cached data as part of the normal GC cycles, but still continue to provide cached access to the data as long as it still resides in memory and hasn't been collected.
+It uses LRU/LFU (LRFU) expiration to retain referenced data, and then once data has been inactive, it uses weak references (and finalization registry) to allow GC to remove the cached data as part of the normal GC cycles, but still continue to provide cached access to the data as long as it still resides in memory and hasn't been collected.
 This provides the best of modern expiration strategies combined with optimal GC interaction.

 In a typical GC'ed VM, objects may continue to exist in memory long after they are no longer (strongly) referenced, but using a weak-referencing cached, we allow the GC to collect such data, but the cache can return this data up until the point it is garbaged collected, ensuring much more efficient use of memory.

 This can also be used to ensure a single object identity per key.
-By loading storing an object for a given key, we can check the cache whenever we need that object, and before recreating it, thereby giving us the means to ensure we also use the same object for a given as long as it still exists in memory.
+By loading storing an object for a given key, we can check the cache whenever we need that object, and before recreating it, thereby giving us the means to ensure we also use the same object for a given key as long as it still exists in memory.

-This project requires Node 14.10 or higher.
+This project requires NodeJS v14.10 or higher (or Node v13.0 with --harmony-weak-ref flag).

 ## Setup